jishen-harilal/jse-stock-visualiser/README.md

 ## Overview

-The JSE Stock Visualizer is a Python script designed to automate the retrieval, processing, and visualization of real-time stock data from the ABSA webpage for Johannesburg Stock Exchange (JSE) stocks.
+The JSE Stock Visualiser is a Python script designed to automate the retrieval, processing, and visualisation of real-time stock data from the ABSA webpage for Johannesburg Stock Exchange (JSE) stocks.
-The script leverages web scraping, Matplotlib for data visualization, and OpenPyXL for Excel export functionality.
+The script leverages web scraping, Matplotlib for data visualisation, and OpenPyXL for Excel export functionality.

 ## Features

 - **Web Scraping:** The script scrapes relevant stock information from the ABSA webpage, including ticker symbols, stock names, prices, highs, lows, closes, movement percentages, and movement in ZAR from over 300 stocks.
 ![ABSA Webpage](ABSA_JSE_SFL.png)
-- **Data Visualization:** Utilizes Matplotlib to create a 'Market Carpet' visualization, representing stock movements with colored rectangles for each stock.
+- **Data Visualisation:** Utilizes Matplotlib to create a 'Market Carpet' visualisation, representing stock movements with colored rectangles for each stock.
 ![Market Carpet](MarketCarpet_1710153464.png)
-- **Excel Export:** Generates an Excel workbook using OpenPyXL, exporting the scraped stock data along with the visualization for further analysis and reporting.
+- **Excel Export:** Generates an Excel workbook using OpenPyXL, exporting the scraped stock data along with the visualisation for further analysis and reporting.
 ![Excel Workbook](Workbook.png)

 ## Getting Started